 The goal of Lone Star CASA is the achievement of a safe and permanent living situation for each child that serves his/her best interest.

 Today, the CASA movement has evolved into one of the largest volunteer organizations in the country.
-In Texas, there are 69 local CASA programs with more than 7,000 volunteers serving 22,000 foster children.
+In Texas, there are 71 local CASA programs with more than 8,100 volunteers serving more than 26,000 foster children.

 Texas CASA, Inc. advocates for abused and neglected children in the court system through the development, growth and support of local CASA programs in Texas.